The history of Faroe Petroleum

 Since inception, the Company has matured with a significant growth in its portfolio which started with two exploration licences offshore the Faroe Islands to a balanced full-cycle portfolio of more than 60 exploration, appraisal, development and production assets that span Norway, the Atlantic margin and the UK North Sea.

-The Company’s exploration drilling has over recent years had several significant discoveries, including Glenlivet and Tornado, UK west of Shetlands, in 2009; Fogelberg and Maria, Norway, in 2010; Butch, Norway, in 2011; Rodriguez, Norway, in 2012; Snilehorn, Norway, in 2013; and Pil and Solberg, Norway, in 2014.
+The Company’s exploration drilling has over recent years had several significant discoveries, including Glenlivet and Tornado, UK west of Shetlands, in 2009; Fogelberg and Maria, Norway, in 2010; Butch, Norway, in 2011; Rodriguez, Norway, in 2012; Snilehorn, Norway, in 2013; Pil and Solberg, Norway, in 2014 and Brasse, Norway in 2016.